-We believe the Utilities sector represents a compelling "defensive growth" proposition for investors for a few main reasons:
+We believe the utility sector represents a compelling "defensive growth" proposition for investors for several reasons:

-- Despite a low growth environment, improving economics in renewables such as wind and solar power, continue to remain a growth driver for the overall sector - companies now have renewables incorporated into their capex strategy plans (versus five years ago when renewables weren't included) - allowing those utilities to earn a regulated rate of return on their renewable investments. - Their "defensive" nature those with regulated activities and quasi-regulated renewable portfolios, combined with their long-duration cash-flows and predictable rate base earnings remain not only attractive given their ability to provide stable dividends for investors amidst any macro uncertainty, but also should provide earnings growth above the sector's historical 3%-5% EPS growth, in our view.
+- Despite a low growth environment, improving economics in renewables such as wind and solar power, continue to remain a growth driver for the overall sector - companies now have renewables incorporated into their capex strategy plans (versus five years ago when renewables weren't included) - allowing those utilities to earn a regulated rate of return on their renewable investments. - Their "defensive" nature those with regulated activities and quasi-regulated renewable portfolios, combined with their long-duration cash-flows and predictable rate base earnings remain not only attractive given their ability to provide stable dividends for investors amidst any macro uncertainty, but should also provide earnings growth above the sector's historical 3%-5% EPS growth.

-\ MLP-structured investment may have different tax outcomes for investors in different jurisdictions.
+^{} MLP-structured investment may have different tax outcomes for investors in different jurisdictions.